Jaro Fürth: Nazi persecution and death

 Fürth left Germany after the German National-Socialists seized power in 1933 and he moved to Vienna.
-After the 1938 Anschluss, in which Germany occupied and annexed Austria, Fürth took leave of his acting and was deported by the Nazis to Theresienstadt concentration camp in 1942.
+After the 1938 Anschluss, in which Germany occupied and annexed Austria, Fürth was forced into retirement from his acting career and was deported by the Nazis to Theresienstadt concentration camp in 1942.
 He lived to see the end of the war, but died several months later in Vienna at the age of 74.